BingKui/javascript-zh/README.md

   <a name="modules--no-wildcard"></a><a name="10.2"></a>
   - [10.2](#modules--no-wildcard) Do not use wildcard imports.

-    > Why?
+    > 为什么?
 This makes sure you have a single default export.

     ```javascript
     // bad